Lamborghini Urus Rental Miami Review | Price, Seats, SUV Fit

 7 Days (Full Week)~$7,000$350$490$7,840

-The $1,500 security deposit is a hold on your credit card -- it does not leave your account and releases after you return the car clean and undamaged.
-The $500 booking deposit applies toward the total; balance is due at pickup.
-For the complete Urus pricing breakdown with multi-day discounts and seasonal rates, read our Lamborghini Urus cost guide.
+The $1,500 security deposit is a hold on your credit card and releases after the vehicle is returned clean, on time, and undamaged.
+The $500 booking deposit applies toward the total; balance is due at pickup or handoff.
+For the complete Urus pricing breakdown with multi-day rate tiers and seasonal rates, read our Lamborghini Urus cost guide.

 Who Rents the Lamborghini Urus?